 Jungian Psychotherapy with Older Adults : 6 Lessons Learned

 Psychotherapy with older adults raises many unique issues.
-Jungian psychotherapy actually developed first as a form of psychotherapy with older adults, and embodies very important learnings about the second half of life.
+Jungian case studies actually developed first as a form of case studies with older adults, and embodies very important learnings about the second half of life.

 Simple but True: It’s Different When You’re Older